qlik-oss/qlik-embedded-analytics-workshop/.tutorial/08-set-charts-on-the-fly.md

 ></script>
 ```

-### 6.1.1 Configure the script

-Supply the following values in the specified attributes:

-- `data-host`: The full hostname of your Qlik Cloud tenant.
-For example, if your tenant is named "example" and runs in the "US" region, then the hostname you enter is `https://example.us.qlikcloud.com`.
-- `data-client-id`: The OAuth client id from the OAuth client you configured in [2.1](#21-create-a-single-page-application-oauth-client).
-- `data-redirect-uri`: The URL for the oauth-callback.html page used in the application.
-This is Dev URL you obtained in step [1.1.3](#113-obtain-the-web-application-address) with `/oauth-callback.html` added to the end of the URL.

-## 6.2 Update the app id for the qlik-embed element
+## 8.3 Update the app id for the qlik-embed element

+Click the **cheat sheet** button in the side panel of the web application.

+Click the **Copy appId** button to store the appId to your clipboard.

 Open the `charts.html` page located in the `src` directory.
 Locate `charts-on-the-fly-element` in the file.

-In the `qlik-embed` element, update the `app-id` attribute to the id for the Sales Analytics application on your tenant you uploaded in [2.3](#23-import-qlik-sense-app).
+In the `qlik-embed` element, update the `app-id` attribute to the id for the Sales Analytics you got from the cheat sheet.

 ```html
 <qlik-embed